 Important Therapeutic Uses of Dabur Gastrina

-Dabur Gastrina is natural medicine for gas related problems.
+Dabur Gastrina is a natural medicine for gas related problems.
 It gives relief in gas, bloating and flatulence.

 - Abdominal gas